jsx-eslint/eslint-plugin-react/docs/rules/forbid-prop-types.md

 ## When not to use

-This rule is a formatting/documenting preference and not following it won't negatively affect the quality of your code.
+This rule is a formatting/documenting preference and not following it won't negatively affect the quality of your code or when a prop is used for props-spreading inside HOC.
 This rule encourages prop types that more specifically document their usage.